Convert Figma logo to code with AI

 Privacy Statement

 The application logs basic diagnostic data (telemetry).
-For more information on privacy and what we collect, see our PowerToys Data and Privacy documentation.
+For more privacy information and what we collect, see our PowerToys Data and Privacy documentation.